nerdyjohnny/ovidoc/docs/source/guidelines.rst

 Punishments
 ``````

-.. important:: These are the general guidelines for Moderators to follow.
+.. note:: These are the general guidelines for Moderators to follow.
 Actions taken may very depending on the severity of the situation.

 Minor infractions: Deletion of messages, verbal warnings, and written (documented) warnings.